 - (a) The individual applicant must be an eligible person. - (b) The individual applicant incurs debt (if any) related to production, stores, or markets in the individual's or individual's business name and receives proceeds. - (c) The Application covers only the individual's share; including the individual's share as a co-owner, joint operator, or partner provided the co-ownership, joint operation, or partnership is not insured separately.
 [See Para.
 D for Landlord/Tenant requirements] - (d) When more than one member of a family in the same household applies for insurance, or the applicant resides in the household of an insured, applicants must provide evidence on a signed statement indicating separate insurable shares.
 Separate insurable shares are not applicable to spouses unless all the criteria noted in Para.
-5C(2)(b) below is met.
+5D(2)(b) below is met.
 [See also Para.
-B(4)5 6].
+B(4)(a)5 6]. - (e) The individual must report a SSN/RAN.
+An individual with an EIN must report as an Individual Operating as a Business. - 1 Effective the 2012 crop year, applications/carryover policies containing an EIN of either the applicant/insured or an individual SBI must be reported as an individual operating as a business. - The AIP must notify the carryover insured that he/she or their SBI has been identified as an individual operating as a business and of the change in person type.